-For most work in Brass etc. tinning isn't always essential as long as we're talking about a simple joint.
-It only needs to be very clean & well fluxed.
+For most work in brass (etc.), tinning isn't always essential as long as we're talking about a simple joint.
+It only needs to be very clean and well fluxed.

-TIN during kit assembly or any job where a speedy joint might be important, such as where too much heat will damage plastic or adjacent parts, where there are other parts that could possibly become unsoldered if heat is applied too long,
+Tin during kit assembly or any job where a speedy joint might be important, such as where too much heat will damage plastic or adjacent parts, or where there are other parts that could possibly become un-soldered if heat is applied too long,

-Where there's a fine bead to be sweated to the edge of a sheet, where parts are to be "laminated" as in inner & outer halves of a coupling rod or where an overlay has to be allied to a tender side etc.
+Always tin where there's a fine bead that needs to be sweated onto the edge of a sheet, where parts are to be "laminated" as in inner and outer halves of a coupling rod, or where an overlay has to be allied to a tender side, etc.

-It is also sometimes very helpful to pre-tin tiny parts such as lamp Irons - Then, if the footplate is tinned as well, all that is required is a little flux and a quick application of the Iron and the job is done with no need for any additional solder at all!
+It is also sometimes very helpful to pre-tin tiny parts such as lamp irons.
+Then, if the footplate is tinned as well, all that is required is a little flux and a quick application of the iron and the job is done with no need at all for any additional solder.
+(Much neater than adding solder while its in place)